Creative and geometric times in physics, mathematics, logic, and philosophy: Two times in physics

 Before elaborating on that, we ought to distinguish between different fundamental interpretations of physics, which become especially relevant in dealing with complex systems like the one determining the weather in our example.
-The standard narrative (i) has it that classical physics is deterministic, i.e. that each state is mapped one-to-one to all other possible states at all times (with time being the parameter that appears in the equations of motion).
-Although usually not stressed enough, this is based on two independent ingredients: the first is that since the equations of motion are ordinary differential equations, their solutions generally have a unique continuation in the parameter time,\footnote{In exceptional cases, classical equations of motion of even simple systems do not have a unique (deterministic) solution, such as in the example of Norton's dome \cite{norton2003causation}.
-However, in highly complex systems -- such as Lagrangian fluid particles in high Reynolds-number turbulence -- the fact that deterministic trajectories are not unique is rather common (see \cite{eyink2020renormalization} and references therein).} given appropriate initial conditions; the second is that the initial conditions exist fully determinate with infinite precision (i.e., a state is represented by a dimensionless mathematical point in phase space, in turn described by an n-tuple of real numbers).
+The standard narrative, (i) has it that classical physics is deterministic, i.e. that each state is mapped one-to-one to all other possible states at all times (with time being the parameter that appears in the equations of motion).
+We would like to stress that this is arguably based on a popular misconception, while, in fact, most physical theories can be regarded as indeterministic \cite{earman1986primer}.
+In fact, the belief that classical physics is deterministic is based on two independent ingredients: the first is that since the equations of motion are ordinary differential equations, their solutions generally have a unique continuation in the parameter time,\footnote{In exceptional cases, classical equations of motion of even simple systems do not have a unique (deterministic) solution, such as in the example of Norton's dome \cite{norton2003causation}.
+Moreover, in highly complex systems -- such as Lagrangian fluid particles in high Reynolds-number turbulence -- the fact that deterministic trajectories are not unique is rather common (see \cite{eyink2020renormalization} and references therein).} given appropriate initial conditions; the second is that the initial conditions exist fully determinate with infinite precision (i.e., a state is represented by a dimensionless mathematical point in phase space, in turn described by an n-tuple of real numbers).
 Only taking these two assumptions together justifies the purported fundamental determinism of classical physics.
 Another possibility, (ii) is to keep the idea that the system is fundamentally deterministic, but realistically it is not possible to know the initial conditions with infinite precision.
 This becomes most relevant in chaotic systems (like the weather in our example) in which the future behavior of the considered system highly depends on the infinitesimal digits of the initial conditions.
 In this case one can only statistically predict what are the possible future states compatible with the partial knowledge of the initial conditions.
-Finally, (iii) one can instead uphold the more radical assumption that the initial conditions (alternatively, the state of a system) simply \textit{do not exist} determined with infinite precision, but there is an\textit{ ontic indeterminacy} in nature (for a collection of works on this see, \cite{drossel2015relation, del2019physics, gisin2020real, gisin2021indeterminism, del2021indeterminism, del2023prop}; see also \cite{calosi2019quantum} and references therein for recent developments on metaphysical indeterminacy).
-In this case, although the equations of motion may remain unchanged, the system does not undergo a necessary evolution, but multiple future states are possible (perhaps with a determined objective tendency or propensity; see \cite{del2023prop}), i.e., it is the ontic indeterminacy that leads to fundamental indeterminism (see Fig. \ref{chaos}).
+Finally, (iii) one can instead uphold the more radical assumption that the initial conditions (alternatively, the state of a system) simply \textit{do not exist} determinate with infinite precision, but there is an\textit{ ontic indeterminacy} in nature (for a collection of works on this see, \cite{drossel2015relation, del2019physics, gisin2020real, gisin2021indeterminism, del2021indeterminism, del2023prop}; see also \cite{calosi2019quantum} and references therein for recent developments on metaphysical indeterminacy).
+In this case, although the equations of motion may remain unchanged, the system does not undergo a necessary evolution, but multiple future states are possible (perhaps with a determinate objective tendency or propensity; see \cite{del2023prop}), i.e., it is the ontic indeterminacy that leads to fundamental indeterminism (see Fig. \ref{chaos}).
 In what follows, when referring to indeterminacy we will have this kind of ontic property in mind and its consequent indeterminism.